Identifying Weaknesses in Machine Translation Metrics Through Minimum Bayes Risk Decoding: A Case Study for COMET: Exploration of MBR-Decoded Outputs

-These simple automatic `gold' annotations produce false positives\footnote{For example, translating ``3 pm'' in the source to ''15:00'' is a valid translation, but would be counted as a mistake with the automatic number matching.}, which explains why neither the reference nor the alternative reference (for named entities) achieves an error rate of 0\%.
-Nevertheless, these results indicate that MBR decoding with the COMET metrics chooses more erroneous translations with respect to these criteria than with the two non-neural metrics or compared to beam search decoding.
+Consequently, these results indicate that MBR decoding with the COMET metrics chooses more erroneous translations with respect to these criteria than with the two non-neural metrics or compared to beam search decoding.
 Interestingly, the \texttt{wmt21-comet-mqm} model performs considerably worse than the \texttt{wmt20-comet-da} model in this analysis.
+Oracle experiments where we choose the sample closest to the two references according to different metrics (see Appendix \ref{app:oracle}) show smaller F1-score differences between both COMET models and the non-neural metrics but they still perform worse, particularly compared to chrF++.

+It is worth noting that the beam search output has the highest F1-score of all tested decoding strategies.
+This suggests that mistranslations of numbers and named entities do not occur as frequently in beam search outputs and COMET's insensitivity to numbers and named entities could therefore be less harmful when evaluating beam search outputs.
+However, \citet{wang-etal-2021-easy} recently showed that state-of-the-art research models and commercial NMT systems still struggle with numerical translations even when decoding with beam search.
+Such mistranslations may also occur more frequently in out-of-domain and low-resource settings and therefore, we argue that this insensitivity of COMET is not only harmful for sampling-based MBR decoding but also when evaluating beam search output.

 This automatic evaluation has strengthened the findings in our manual exploration that wrong number and named entity translations are recurring problems.
-To better quantify how sensitive COMET models are towards these error types, we propose to perform an MBR-based sensitivity analysis in the next section.
+To better quantify how sensitive COMET models are toward these error types, we propose to perform an MBR-based sensitivity analysis in the next section.